momothepikachu/Contact-book-ReactJS/README.md

  ![screenshot](contacts.gif)

-This project was an exercise from Udacity Front-End Web Dev Nanodegree; bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was an exercise from the Udacity Front-End Web Dev Nanodegree; bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).